rauhbein/cacheproofs/README.md

 HOL4 implementation of the proof strategy for the verification of cache storage channels countermeasures to ensure system integrity

+## Build Instructions

+To check the proofs, just run Holmake in the directory, it should work with the latest HOL build from Github: https://github.com/HOL-Theorem-Prover/HOL

 ## Files

 The following files are provided: